doddlesoft/shopper/docs/integrations/api/items.md

 }
 ```

-Items which don't have a meal will always appear after those that do, regardless of whether the `meal` is sorted in ascending or descending order.
+Items which don't have a meal will always appear after those that do, with a `null` value for `meal_name`, regardless of whether the `meal` is sorted in ascending or descending order.

 <!-- theme: info -->
 > Please note, the `meal` sort option is superfluous when filtering your items by a meal.